 An “asset” is something you value and want to protect.
 In the context of digital security, an asset is usually some kind of information.
-For example, your emails, contact lists, instant messages, location, and files are all possible assets.
-Your devices may also be assets.
+For example it could be your emails, contact lists, direct messages, location, or other documents.
+Your devices themselves may also be assets.

 Make a list of your assets: data that you keep, where it’s kept, who has access to it, and what stops others from accessing it.

 Who do I want to protect it from? anchor link

 To answer this question, it’s important to identify who might want to target you or your information.
 A person or entity that poses a threat to your assets is an “adversary .”
 Examples of potential adversaries are your boss, law enforcement, your former partner, your business competition, your government, or a hacker on a public network.
 It could even include people you would otherwise trust who might accidentally compromise your assets by being careless with their own security plans.

 Make a list of potential or known adversaries, or those who might want to get ahold of your assets.
 Your list may include individuals, a government agency, or corporations.
 Depending on who your adversaries are, under some circumstances this list might be something you want to destroy after you’re done security planning.

 How bad are the consequences if I fail? anchor link

 There are many ways an adversary could gain access to your data.
 For example, an adversary could get you to click on a malicious link sent to your email address that compromises your computer.
 Or more simply, it could be someone screenshotting your private DM’s and using that information against you.

 The motives of adversaries differ widely, as do their tactics.
 Some might be highly technically sophisticated, while others are more like scams made to gain your trust and ultimately betray it.

 Security planning involves understanding how bad the consequences could be if an adversary successfully gains access to one of your assets.
 To determine this, you should consider the capability of your adversary.
 For example, your mobile phone provider has access to all your phone records.
 Your government might have stronger capabilities.